Becoming a WISCURDS project site offers many benefits:

 The process for a project proposer is designed to be straightforward:

-- Interest Form for Project Proposers.
-Completing this form is the first step in proposing a WISCURDS project.
+- Project Proposal.
+Click the “Propose a WISCURDS Project” button and complete the interest form to propose a project.
+All questions are optional, and if you are unsure how to answer a question, you can respond “not sure.”
 Once you’ve submitted this form, we will meet with you to explore the possibilities and learn if WISCURDS is a good match for your project.
 If it is, we’ll select a team of student researchers to work with you.

 - Problem Description.
 Project proposers describe the research problem to their team of student researchers.
 Usually, this involves writing a project description that can be a page or two long.
 WISCURDS personnel can assist in writing this project description.
 Project proposers may also need to be available for an interview conducted by their student team and/or answer their questions via email.

 - Student-Driven Solution with Program Support.
-Student researchers rely on each other and the support provided by WISCURDS to solve the problem.
-After the conclusion of the project, students share a report with code, data, and summaries and explanations of results with the project proposer.
+In the group track, student researchers rely on each other and the support provided by WISCURDS to solve the problem.
+In the individual track, the faculty mentor will provide individual students with project support and guidance.
+After the conclusion of the project, students share reports, code, data, summaries, explanations and other outputs with with project proposers and faculty mentors.

 Questions?